 Here’s an easy video drawing tutorial for a child BY a child from the Super Smarty Pants blog.

-Enjoy and stay warm!
+Enjoy these Winter Crafts for Young Children and stay warm!